adavidmadsen/HomeWorks/README.md

 # HomeWorks

-This is my final project for the Arkansas Coding Acaademy. its a home orginizational applpication that allows users to check their daily planner as well as add events and items to a shared shopping list.
+This is my final project for the Arkansas Coding Acaademy.
+It's a home orginizational applpication that allows users to check their daily planner as well as add events and items to a shared shopping list.

 Technology Used